Web3NL/motoko-book/src/advanced-concepts/async-programming.md

 ## Async and Await

-A call to a [shared function](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) immediately returns a _future_ of type [`async T`](/internet-computer-programming-concepts/actors.html#shared-async-types), where T is a [*shared type*](/internet-computer-programming-concepts/async-data/shared-types.html).
+A call to a [shared function](/internet-computer-programming-concepts/actors.html#public-shared-functions-in-actors) immediately returns a _future_ of type [`async T`](/internet-computer-programming-concepts/actors.html#shared-async-types), where T is a [_shared type_](/internet-computer-programming-concepts/async-data/shared-types.html).

 A future is a value representing the (future) result of a concurrent computation.
 When the computation completes (with either a value of type `T` or an [error](#errors)), the result is stored in the future.

 A _future_ of type `async T` can be _awaited_ using the `await` keyword to retrieve the value of type `T`.
 Execution is paused at the await until the future is complete and produces the result of the computation, by returning the value of type `T` or [throwing the error](#errors).

 - Shared function calls and awaits are only allowed in an [_asynchronous context_](#messaging-restrictions).
 - Shared function calls immediately return a future but, unlike ordinary function calls, do not suspend execution of the caller at the call-site.
-- Awaits using `await` do suspend execution of the computation until a [_callback_](#shared-functions-that-await) is received.
+- Awaiting a future using `await` suspends execution until the result of the future, a value or [error](#errors), is available.

 > **NOTE**
 > _While execution of a shared function call is suspended at an `await` or [`await*`](#async-and-await-1), other [messages](#messages-and-atomicity) can be processed by the actor, possibly changing its state._